Unveiling the Mystery: Understanding the Square Root of 49 and Beyond

 Extending the Concept: Cube Roots and Higher-Order Roots

 The concept of square roots extends to cube roots, fourth roots, and higher-order roots.
 A cube root of a number is a value that, when multiplied by itself three times, gives the original number.
-For example, the cube root of 8 is 2 (2 x 2 x 2 = 8).
+Take this: the cube root of 8 is 2 (2 x 2 x 2 = 8).
 Similarly, a fourth root is a value that, when multiplied by itself four times, gives the original number, and so on.

 Square Roots in Real-World Applications